MMblokl/Nioz_repo/installation_guide.md

 - CheckM
 - GTDB-TK

+If these tools are also installed on the same environment as the others or are accessable via PATH, it should run fine given they function properly.
+Just leave the environment load command space empty in the wrapper scripts.
+This is already the case on default.

 ### snakemake
 The easiest way to install snakemake is via apt-install, but conda works as well.